-112.182 "Firefighter rule" abolished.--
+112.182 "Firefighter rule" abolished.-

-(1) A firefighter or properly identified law enforcement officer who lawfully enters upon the premises of another in the discharge of his or her duty occupies the status of an invitee.
-The common-law rule that such a firefighter or law enforcement officer occupies the status of a licensee is hereby abolished.

-(2) It is not the intent of this section to increase or diminish the duty of care owed by property owners to invitees.
+- (1) A firefighter or properly identified law enforcement officer who lawfully enters upon the premises of another in the discharge of his or her duty occupies the status of an invitee.
+The common-law rule that such a firefighter or law enforcement officer occupies the status of a licensee is hereby abolished. - (2) It is not the intent of this section to increase or diminish the duty of care owed by property owners to invitees.
 Property owners shall be liable to invitees pursuant to this section only when the property owner negligently fails to maintain the premises in a reasonably safe condition or negligently fails to correct a dangerous condition of which the property owner either knew or should have known by the use of reasonable care or negligently fails to warn the invitee of a dangerous condition about which the property owner had, or should have had, knowledge greater than that of the invitee.

-112.19 Law enforcement, correctional, and correctional probation officers; death benefits.--
+112.19 Law enforcement, correctional, and correctional probation officers; death benefits.-

-- (1) Whenever used in this section, the term: - (a) "Employer" means a state board, commission, department, division, bureau, or agency, or a county, municipality, or other political subdivision of the state, which employs, appoints, or otherwise engages the services of law enforcement, correctional, or correctional probation officers. - (b) "Law enforcement, correctional, or correctional probation officer" means any officer as defined in s.
-943.10(14) or employee of the state or any political subdivision of the state, including any law enforcement officer, correctional officer, correctional probation officer, state attorney investigator, or public defender investigator, whose duties require such officer or employee to investigate, pursue, apprehend, arrest, transport, or maintain custody of persons who are charged with, suspected of committing, or convicted of a crime; and the term includes any member of a bomb disposal unit whose primary responsibility is the location, handling, and disposal of explosive devices.
-The term also includes any full-time officer or employee of the state or any political subdivision of the state, certified pursuant to chapter 943, whose duties require such officer to serve process or to attend terms of circuit or county court as bailiff. - (c) "Insurance" means insurance procured from a stock company or mutual company or association or exchange authorized to do business as an insurer in this state. - (d) "Fresh pursuit" means the pursuit of a person who has committed or is reasonably suspected of having committed a felony, misdemeanor, traffic infraction, or violation of a county or municipal ordinance.
-The term does not imply instant pursuit, but pursuit without unreasonable delay. - (2)(a) The sum of \$50,000, as adjusted pursuant to paragraph (j), shall be paid as provided in this section when a law enforcement, correctional, or correctional probation officer, while engaged in the performance of the officer's law enforcement duties, is accidentally killed or receives accidental bodily injury which results in the loss of the officer's life, provided that such killing is not the result of suicide and that such bodily injury is not intentionally self-inflicted.
-Notwithstanding any other provision of law, in no case shall the amount payable under this subsection be less than the actual amount stated therein. - (b) The sum of \$50,000, as adjusted pursuant to paragraph (j), shall be paid as provided in this section if a law enforcement, correctional, or correctional probation officer is accidentally killed as specified in paragraph (a) and the accidental death occurs as a result of the officer's response to fresh pursuit or to the officer's response to what is reasonably believed to be an emergency.
-This sum is in addition to any sum provided for in paragraph (a).
-Notwithstanding any other provision of law, in no case shall the amount payable under this subsection be less than the actual amount stated therein. - (c) If a law enforcement, correctional, or correctional probation officer, while engaged in the performance of the officer's law enforcement duties, is unlawfully and intentionally killed or dies as a result of such unlawful and intentional act, the sum of \$150,000, as adjusted pursuant to paragraph (j), shall be paid as provided in this section.
-Notwithstanding any other provision of law, in no case shall the amount payable under this subsection be less than the actual amount stated therein.
+- (1) As used in this section, the term: - (a) "Employer" means a state board, commission, department, division, bureau, or agency, or a county, municipality, or other political subdivision of the state, which employs, appoints, or otherwise engages the services of law enforcement, correctional, or correctional probation officers. - (b) "Fresh pursuit" means the pursuit of a person who has committed or is reasonably suspected of having committed a felony, misdemeanor, traffic infraction, or violation of a county or municipal ordinance.
+The term does not imply instant pursuit, but pursuit without unreasonable delay. - (c) "Insurance" means insurance procured from a stock company or mutual company or association or exchange authorized to do business as an insurer in this state. - (d) "Law enforcement, correctional, or correctional probation officer" means any officer as defined in s.
+943.10(14) or employee of the state or any political subdivision of the state, including any law enforcement officer, correctional officer, correctional probation officer, state attorney investigator, public defender investigator, or criminal conflict and civil regional counsel investigator, whose duties require such officer or employee to investigate, pursue, apprehend, arrest, transport, or maintain custody of persons who are charged with, suspected of committing, or convicted of a crime; and the term includes any member of a bomb disposal unit whose primary responsibility is the location, handling, and disposal of explosive devices.
+The term also includes any full-time officer or employee of the state or any political subdivision of the state, certified pursuant to chapter 943, whose duties require such officer to serve process or to attend a session of a circuit or county court as bailiff. - (2)(a) The sum of \$75,000 must be paid as provided in this section when a law enforcement, correctional, or correctional probation officer, while engaged in the performance of the officer's law enforcement duties, is accidentally killed or receives accidental bodily injury which results in the loss of the officer's life, provided that such killing is not the result of suicide and that such bodily injury is not intentionally self-inflicted. - (b) The sum of \$75,000 must be paid as provided in this section if a law enforcement, correctional, or correctional probation officer is accidentally killed as specified in paragraph (a) and the accidental death occurs: - 1.
+As a result of the officer's response to fresh pursuit: - 2.
+As a result of the officer's response to what is reasonably believed to be an emergency;